highcharts/highcharts/docs/dashboards/data-handling.md

 ## DataPool

 **The `DataPool` is the main entry point for data handling in Highcharts Dashboards.**
-It can be likened to a warehouse where various products are stored.
+It can be linked to a warehouse where various products are stored.
 It handles incoming data from various sources and provides a way to access and modify the data.
 But it also provides a way to use that data in the components of the dashboard and to synchronize the data between the components.